 Food safety recalls are heavily publicized in today’s world, causing substantial financial and reputation damage, a detrimental impact on many key supply chain players.

-Luckily, incidents can be managed with standardized and repeatable management processes.
+Luckily, incidents can be managed with standardized and repeatable best practice management processes.
 Response teams can navigate issue occurrences with transparency and accountability to promote a quick resolution before any problems escalate.

 To gain a greater understanding of what quality incident management strategy is, let’s take a look at exactly what it’s seeking to achieve.